eholm62/Musical-Propositional-Logic/README.md

 ## Authors and Contributers
 I wrote everything this repository contains, excluding the contents within `libs/stdlib`.
-I inserted package statements that were not originally present at the beginning of each source file, however, all other source code contained there is authored by Robert Sedgewick and Kevin Wayne of Princeton University, and can be found [here](https://introcs.cs.princeton.edu/java/stdlib/), which is where I obtained it.
+I inserted package statements that were not originally present at the beginning of each source file, but all other source code contained there is authored by Robert Sedgewick and Kevin Wayne of Princeton University, and can be found [here](https://introcs.cs.princeton.edu/java/stdlib/), which is where I obtained it.

-[@Drkud](https://github.com/Drkud) created the base sound effect, but I modified its volume slighty for each variation.
+[@Drkud](https://github.com/Drkud) created the base sound effect, but I modified it slighty for each variation.

 ## What is this project about?
 In 2023, my AP Computer Science A teacher breifly introduced the class to